jockbert/for-each-commit/README.md

 # for-each-commit
-Scala script to execute a command for each commit from current commit (HEAD) to a earlier stop-commit or initial commit of repo, if not specifified.
+Do something for each commit in a branch in a Git-repository.
+It is a Scala script that executes a command for each commit from current commit (HEAD) to a earlier stop-commit (or initial commit of repo, if not specifified).

 Useful for extracting some metric for each and every commit in a branch, such as e.g. some performance meassurement for each commit of your master branch.